MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/connect.md

 ---
 # Connect your SQL Server to Azure Arc

-Beginning with SQL Server 2022 (preview) you can install the Azure Arc agent with the SQL Server extension when you are installing SQL Server on Windows Operating System.
+Beginning with [!INCLUDE [sssql22-md](../../includes/sssql22-md.md)] you can install the Azure Arc agent with the SQL Server extension when you are installing SQL Server on Windows Operating System.
 See [Deploy - connected to Azure Arc](../../database-engine/install-windows/install-sql-server-from-the-command-prompt.md#deploy---connected-to-azure-arc).

 You can connect your SQL Server instance to Azure Arc by following these steps.